The problem of sharing not so secrets text between own devices

 I often want to share private info between own devices and keep them saved.

 My devices are an Ubuntu laptop and two phones, one Android and one Iphone.
-I have been using Signal and Keybase for this.

 I have the feeling that Keybase, after the acquisition by Zoom, will be discontinued soon (they already just discontinued the public pages).
 Also the file sharing feature has always been buggy for me on iOS.